Last Updated on October 25, 2022 by brewthatcoffee

 Generally, you can expect an endothermic phase, an exothermic phase (leads to the first crack), a second endothermic phase (leads to the second crack), and this continues on with the coffee beans getting darker and darker.

 Here is an informative video on the types of coffee roasts and how roasters make everything happen.

 Well, that’s it!
 Those are all the types of coffee roasts you can expect in the coffee world.
-They are all delicious in their own way and it really takes a little experimentation to figure out what you like.
+They are all delicious in their way, and it takes a little experimentation to figure out what you like.

 So don’t be shy, and get adventurous with your beans.
-If you are feeling a bit extra, you can start roasting coffee beans yourself.
+If you feel a bit extra, you can start roasting coffee beans yourself.
 Who knows?
 Maybe your favorite roast is an unlabeled in-between roast you would have never otherwise tried.